Skip to main content

 His conceptions might or might not have worked.
 They were the product of an age bent on “conquering” nature’s unpredictable forces.
 We have learned now that such strategies carry environmental costs that Eads’s contemporaries did not see.
 Nor does “conquest” always endure.
 The Mississippi at this moment seems to be having the last word, and that word favors a more cooperative approach to dealing with rivers in general, not to mention jungles, deserts, and other natural features that seemed to our great-grandfathers mere obstacles to progress.

 But Eads was of another era.
 After completing the jetties, he traveled widely and was regularly consulted by governments pondering water transportation problems.
-At his death in 1887 he was working on his biggest but never-to-be-realized project: a “ship railroad” across southern Mexico that would have cut thousands of miles off the trip between the eastern and western coasts of the United States.
+At his death in 1887, he was working on his biggest but never-to-be-realized project: a “ship railroad” across southern Mexico that would have cut thousands of miles off the trip between the eastern and western coasts of the United States.
 Vessels at either the Atlantic or the Pacific terminal would be maneuvered into huge cradles that would be hauled over a hundred-mile route on fifteen-hundredwheel flatcars, rolling on twelve rails and negotiating curves on turntables.
-It sounds bizarre, but knowing Eads, I’m not at all sure that it might not have worked.
+It sounds bizarre, but, understanding Eads, I’m not at all sure that it might not have worked.

 Donate